Headphones: Supra-aural

 Supra-aural headphones or on-ear headphones have pads that press against the ears, rather than around them.
 They were commonly bundled with personal stereos during the 1980s.
-This type of headphone generally tends to be smaller and lighter than circumaural headphones, resulting in less attenuation of outside noise.
+This type of headphone generally tends to be smaller and lighter than circumaural headphones and they provide less attenuation of outside noise.
 Supra-aural headphones can also lead to discomfort due to the pressure on the ear as compared to circumaural headphones that sit around the ear.
 Comfort may vary due to the earcup material.

 Ear-fitting headphones

+Ear-fitting headphones attach individually to the wearer's outer ear or ear canal.

 Earphones

 Earphones sit in the outer ear.

-Earphones are very small headphones that are fitted directly in the outer ear, facing but not inserted in the ear canal.
+Earphones or, more recently, earbuds (Note: The use of the term earbuds, which has been around since at least 1984, did not hit its peak until after 2001, with the success of the iPod.) are very small headphones that are fitted directly in the outer ear, facing but not inserted in the ear canal.
 Earphones are portable and convenient, but many people consider them uncomfortable.
 They provide hardly any acoustic isolation and leave room for ambient noise to seep in; users may compensate by turning up the volume, which, in a noisy environment, increases the risk of hearing loss.
 On the other hand, they let the user be better aware of their surroundings.
 Since the early days of the transistor radio, earphones have commonly been bundled with personal music devices.
 They are sold at times with foam or rubber pads for comfort.
-(The use of the term earbuds, which has been around since at least 1984, did not hit its peak until after 2001, with the success of the iPod.)

 In-ear headphones

 In-ear monitors extend into the ear canal, providing isolation from outside noise.

-In-ear headphones, also known as in-ear monitors (IEMs) or canalphones, are small headphones with similar portability to earbuds that are inserted in the ear canal itself.
-IEMs are higher-quality in-ear headphones and are used by audio engineers and musicians as well as audiophiles.
+In-ear headphones, also known as canalphones, are small headphones that are inserted in the ear canal itself and have similar portability to earbuds.
+In-ear monitors (IEMs) are higher-quality in-ear headphones and are used by audio engineers and musicians as well as audiophiles.

-The outer shells of in-ear headphones are made up of a variety of materials, such as plastic, aluminum, ceramic and other metal alloys.
-Because in-ear headphones engage the ear canal, they can be prone to sliding out, and they block out much environmental noise.
-Lack of sound from the environment can be a problem when sound is a necessary cue for safety or other reasons, as when walking, driving, or riding near or in vehicular traffic.
-Some in-ear headphones utilize built-in microphones to allow some outside sound to be heard when desired.

 Generic or custom-fitting ear canal plugs are made from silicone rubber, elastomer, or foam.
 Such plugs in lower-end devices may be interchangeable, which increases the risk of them falling off and getting lodged in the ear canal.
 Custom in-ear headphones use castings of the ear canal to create custom-molded plugs that provide added comfort and noise isolation.

-Some wireless earphones include a charging case.
+Because in-ear headphones engage the ear canal, they can be prone to sliding out, and they block out much environmental noise.
+Lack of sound from the environment can be a problem when sound is a necessary cue for safety or other reasons, as when driving, walking, or riding near or in vehicular traffic.
+Some in-ear headphones utilize built-in microphones to allow some outside sound to be heard when desired.